Thirst - excessiveIncreased thirst; Polydipsia; Excessive thirst

 - Urine osmolality

-Based on your evaluation and any tests, your health care provider will recommend treatment if needed.
-For example, if tests show you have diabetes, you will need to start treatment for this condition.
+Your provider will recommend treatment if needed based on your exam and tests.
+For example, if tests show you have diabetes, you will need to get treated.

-A very strong, constant urge to drink may be sign of a psychological problem.
-A psychologicalevaluation may be recommended if the health care provider suspects a psychological compulsive thirst.
+A very strong, constant urge to drink may be the sign of a psychological problem.
+You may need a psychological evaluation if the provider suspects this is a cause.
 Your fluid intake and output will be closely watched.